Zack-Dugue/AdaHessian/readme.md

 This is an unofficial pytorch implementation of the [AdaHessian Optimizer](https://arxiv.org/abs/2006.00719).
 It is largely based on @davada54's [implementation](https://github.com/davda54/ada-hessian/tree/master).
 With a few interesting changes with motivated the creation of this repo.

 ## Improvements from Base AdaHessian
-There are 2  significant improvements from Base Ada Hessian in this repo.
+There are 2 improvements from Base Ada Hessian in this repo.

 ### We compute the (momentum) EMA over the Hessian, rather than the squared Hessian.
 AdaHessian can be thought of as Adam, but it replaces the squared gradient in the denominator, with a term computed from the Hessian.
 In the original Ada Hessian Paper the paper writers chose to have the Ada Hessian Algorithm track the exponential moving average of the *square* of the Hessian.
 That value is then plugged in to replace what is generally the second moment in the Adam Optimizer.
 In this repo, I track the EMA of the Hessian directly. <br/>